Hi! I’m Meeshka

 OCTOBER: North Cascades National Park, Blue Lake Trail, Washington Pass Overlook Trail, Diablo Lake, Skyline Loop Trail

-January: Lake Quinault & Quinault Rainforest, Maple Glade Rainforest Trail, Kestner Homestead Trail, Merriman Falls, Lake Angeles Trail, Port Angeles, Ediz Hook
+JANUARY: Lake Quinault & Quinault Rainforest, Maple Glade Rainforest Trail, Kestner Homestead Trail, Merriman Falls, Lake Angeles Trail, Ediz Hook

 I live twenty minutes from the Olympic Peninsula and one-and-a-half hours from the Cascade Mountains.